GlennAng/msc_thesis/code/logreg/README.md

 | Qwen3-Embedding-4B | **79.42** | **86.85** | **82.41** | **0.8381** |
 | Qwen3-Embedding-8B | 79.34 | 86.82 | 82.37 | 0.8382 |

-## Fine-tuning Session-based Evaluation NDCG (still no filter but on Test Users only)
+## Session-based Evaluation NDCG (like above but only on the 500 Test Users)

 | Model Name | Total | CS Users | Non-CS Users
 |------------|------------------|------|-----|